On integral rigidity in Seiberg-Witten theory: The map induced by a negative definite cobordism

 where $d(\spin_W)$ is the expression (\ref{dspinW}) and

-As $U$ has grading $-2$, and the degree of $m_{W, \nu}$ is $b_1(W) - b_1(Y_-)$, we may thus compute the integer $d$ from Theorem \ref{thm:constant-term} as In the case of most interest to us in the current paper, we have $Y_- = Y_+$ and $b_1(W) = b_1(Y_-)$ so $d = \frac 12 d(\spin_W).$
+As $U$ has grading $-2$, and the degree of $m_{W, \nu}$ is $b_1(W) - b_1(Y_-)$, we may thus compute the integer $d$ from Theorem \ref{thm:constant-term} as In the case of most interest to us in the current paper, we have $Y_- = Y_+$ and $b_1(W) = b_1(Y_-)$ so $d = -\frac 12 d(\spin_W).$

-Secondly, even though it will not be needed for this this paper, for some applications one would like to compute the map itself rather than the associated graded map.
+Secondly, even though it will not be needed for this paper, for some applications one would like to compute the map itself rather than the associated graded map.
 One might hope to compute the higher terms up to (filtered) homotopy, and expect them to be related to the kernel of the Dirac operators on $W$ coupled to the spectral decomposition associated to $D_{Y_\pm}$.
-An important technical complication when trying to write down an explicit formula in homology is that while the identification (\ref{bariscup}) is canonical, there is no known canonical lift to $\HMb_*$ itself.
+An important technical complication when trying to write down an explicit formula in homology is that while there is a canonical identification of the associated graded module of $\HMb_*$ \eqref{bariscup}, there is no known canonical lift to $\HMb_*$ itself.